OpenDataology/website/content/en/docs/components/pipelines/sdk/build-pipeline.md

 ## Getting started building a pipeline

-The following sections demonstrate how to get started building a Kubeflow pipeline by walking through the process of converting a Python script into a pipeline.
+The following sections demonstrate how to get started building a OpenDataology pipeline by walking through the process of converting a Python script into a pipeline.